 What is academic misconduct?

-The university takes examination and assessment offences very seriously, and sets out the procedures for dealing with any such allegations in the Academic Regulations and the Local Academic Misconduct Procedure (LAMP).
+The university takes examination and assessment offences very seriously, and sets out the procedures for dealing with any such allegations in the King's Academic Manual and the Local Academic Misconduct Procedure (LAMP).

 Please take the time to familiarise yourself with: